Modular proximal optimization for multidimensional total-variation regularization: TV-L1: Fast prox-operators for

 which generates a simple updating rule.
 A similar derivation holds for the minorant.
-The resultant updates are included in the algorithm in lines 20 and 26.
+The resulting updates are included in the algorithm in lines 20 and 26.
 After recomputing this slope we need to adjust the corresponding height back to the tube: since the heights are relative to the tube center we can just set $\bar h = \lambda$, $\ubar h = -\lambda$; this is done in lines 21 and 27.

 Notice also that the special case of the last point in the tube where the taut-string must meet $s_n = r_n$ is handled by line 3, where $\tilde \lambda$ is set to $0$ at such a point to enforce this constraint.
-In practice, it is more efficient to add a separate step to the algorithm's main loop for handling this special case, as was already observed in~\citet{fastTV}.
-Overall, one iteration of the method is very efficient, as mostly just additions and subtractions are involved with the sole exception of the fraction required for the slope updates, which are not performed at every iteration.
-Moreover, no additional memory is required beyond the constant number of bookkeeping variables, and in-place updates are also possible due to the fact that $y_i$ values for already fixed sections of the taut-string are not required again, so the output $\vx$ and the input $\vy$ can both refer to the same memory locations.
+Overall, one iteration of the method is very efficient, as mostly just additions and subtractions are involved with the sole exception of the division required for the slope updates, which are not performed at every iteration.
+Moreover, no additional memory is required beyond the constant number of bookkeeping variables, and in-place updates are also possible because $y_i$ values for already fixed sections of the taut-string are not required again, so the output $\vx$ and the input $\vy$ can both refer to the same memory locations.

+The resulting algorithm turns out to be equivalent, almost line by line, to the method of~\citet{fastTV}, even though its theoretical grounds are radically different: while the approach presented here has a strong geometric basis due to its taut-string relationship, \citep{fastTV} is based solely on analysis of KKT conditions.
+Therefore, we have shown that Condat's fast TV method is, in fact, a linearized taut-string algorithm.